 The pandemic has caused rapid changes to many areas of our lives, including how conferences are organized.
-In order to keep pace with these changing times, the 18th ISC is now planned to be completely hybrid.
+In order to keep pace with these changing times, the 18th ISC is currently planned to be completely hybrid.
 Although we still aim to organize the ISC as a physical meeting, the event will also accommodate distance participation.
 The hybrid organization has the advantage of making participation feasible for students and scholars for whom travel may be impractical or difficult.
 We feel that a hybrid organization will benefit the ISC through increased participation and accessibility.
 The hybrid format presents many unforeseen and costly challenges, and thus we ask all of you planning to attend in either form to fill out the questionnaire at the bottom of the page for paper proposals (see the Call for Papers).

 We understand that this new schedule affects how the conference fits into your schedules and that it may change how it relates to your current projects or research.
 If your paper has already been accepted, you are welcome to propose a change in topic with a new abstract on or before 31 July 2021, for which you are being provided a link to your original proposal.
-Because of the new schedule of the conference and the hybrid option, we will reopen the call for papers in the Spring of 2021.
-A fourth circular with the new CfP will be circulated at that time, and you may also visit: https://www.helsinki.fi/en/conferences/18th-international-saga-conference
+Because of the new schedule of the conference and the hybrid option, we have reopened the call for papers.

 We look forward to seeing you physically or virtually in Helsinki and Tallinn in 2022!